i'm not going back the same

 I’m on a bus to Bergamo Airport.
 Soon, I’ll board a plane to a country that never felt like home.
 And, a year ago, my paranoid premonition had already whispered this to me.
 Yet, now, this bittersweet feeling overcomes me: this is probably the last time I will need to catch a plane to that country.

-My roommate often catches me sulking around in the dark.
-She said that seem to be happy about moving back home.
-Yes, the opportunities back home are endless.
-Yet, I'm going back to reality.
-I’m leaving a lot behind.
+I’m leaving the fantasy behind.
 A part of me feels like a failure.
-Another part of me feels relieved.
-There is a certain freedom in this so-called failure of mine.
+Another part of me is relieved.
+There is a certain freedom in this loss.
 My heart is weary.
 My mind is inflamed with anxieties.
 Someone said that I live an interesting life.
-But I’ve spent these last three years running.
+But I’ve admittedly spent these last three years running.

 Heartbreak?
 No problem — book a flight.
 Career regression?
 No problem — book a bus.
 Loneliness?
 No problem — book a train.

 I’m tired of keeping my mouth shut; of submitting.
 Of them trying to make me submit.
 “Who cares?” is a phrase I’ve heard often when I share something about the island.
 I’m tired of being left out of conversations because I don’t speak their language — “Oh, only English?”
-I’m tired of being met by an eye-roll.
-And a cold shoulder.
-I'm tired of pretending that I didn't notice that the country is soulless — that I'm just another puppet wearing a suit.
-I'm not much of an actress.
-But, my performance there has been extraordinary.

-What exhausts me is being called exotic — not being seen as a person but rather, a conquest.
+Exhausting work this, of being called exotic — not being seen as a person but rather, a conquest.
 I’m so incredibly tired of pretending to be somebody I’m not.
 Would I have wasted a year and a half in that country?

 The worst part?

-I feel as though I am unresolved.
+I feel as though I am unresolved

 I am not the same girl I was three years ago.
 Will home accept me as I am?
 Will home regress me to how I was before?
 Who I am hated who I was there.
 I don't recognise myself in that person anymore.
+I have nothing to prove, anymore.

 Friends had told me that I was meant for bigger things than home.
 That me moving away was a natural result.
 I left a little pond to drown in the ocean.